Dynamics of neural fields with exponential temporal kernel: Dynamic bifurcations of the equilibrium solution

-In Fig.\ref{turing2a}\textbf{(a)}-\textbf{(d)}, we respectively show the Turing-Hopf bifurcation curves in different parameter spaces: ($\alpha$-$k$), ($\nu$-$k$), ($\tau$-$k$), and ($r$-$k$), for one of the values of the temporal mode (i.e., $\omega=0.1$) for which \eqref{Turing1} has a unique spatial mode solution (i.e., $k=0.897$) according to the dispersion relation curve in Fig.\ref{dispersion}.
-We should contrast these relations with those of Fig. \ref{turing}.
-In effect, the dependence of the temporal and of the spatial frequency values at the bifurcation on those other parameters is essentially opposite.
+In Fig.\:\ref{turing2a}\textbf{(a)}-\textbf{(d)}, we show the Turing-Hopf bifurcation curves in different parameter spaces: ($\alpha$-$k$), ($\nu$-$k$), ($\tau$-$k$), and ($r$-$k$), respectively, for a fixed value of the temporal mode $\omega=0.1$.
+We should contrast these relations with those of Fig.\:\ref{turing}.
+In effect, the dependence of the temporal and the spatial frequency values at the bifurcation on those other parameters is essentially the opposite.